-At Ogden Regional Medical Center, our experienced specialists use advanced technologies to treat heart arrhythmia—otherwise known as an irregular heartbeat or atrial fibrillation (A-Fib).
+At Ogden Regional Medical Center, our experienced cardiac specialists use advanced technologies to treat heart arrhythmia—otherwise known as an irregular heartbeat or atrial fibrillation (A-Fib).
 Our heart specialists are the first in Utah and among only a few nationwide to collaborate in order to help patients with persistent, long-standing atrial fibrillation.
 They combined their skills and experience to offer an innovative option for people with the most difficult to treat A-Fib.

 Whether you have only experienced a few heart flutters, been recently diagnosed or have had A-Fib for years, the next step is to determine the best treatment option for you.
 Therefore, we encourage you to visit a physician who specializes in treating A-Fib.

 Contact one of our heart arrhythmia specialists at (866) 887-3999 to find out about our options to restore your heart rhythm back to normal.

 Utah’s most advanced arrhythmia treatments